Hello and thank you for visiting my OCA Level 1 Photography Degree website, Expressing Your Vision Module.

 I am also keen to talk to and meet up with like minded students and hopefully make some new friends through this journey. .
 Here is a little bit about me..

 I am a forty six year old mum of three children and I live with my partner in Gloucester.
-After completing a beginner and an intermediate photography evening course over the last six months I have decided to take my photography from being a hobby to something more in depth and challenging.
-After careful consideration and making sure I would have enough time to devote to study I have chosen to complete this Photography degree and hopefully enjoy it as much as the short courses I have recently completed.
-One day I may even make a career out of it, I will just see where it takes me and be guided by what I enjoy most out of the course.
+After completing a beginner and an intermediate photography evening course I decided to take my photography to another level, something more in depth and challenging.
+After careful consideration and making sure I would have enough time to devote to study I have chosen to complete this Photography degree and hopefully enjoy it as much as the short courses.
+One day I may even make a career out of it, I will just see where it takes me and be guided by what I enjoy most.

 I enjoy landscape, street and portrait photography and enjoy visiting photography exhibitions when I can.
 I recently saw the Wildlife photographer of the year exhibition and have also been to the V&A museum in London and seen several great photographers’ work such as Nan Goldin and Irving Penn.
 I was also recently inspired by an art exhibition by Jeff Koons at the Ashmolean Museum in Oxford, his gazing ball sculptures gave me ideas about how I can use reflections and glass spheres in my own work.